ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     XML file is not referenced, so switching  between ver 7 and ver 9 will not be an issue.

-*   A listing of "entires with blank filename or path found" is enerated when a media item in the database has a blank file path or file name.
-Items listed should be fixed first.
+*   A listing of "entires with blank filename or path found" is displayed when a media item in the database has a blank file path or file name.
+These items should be fixed first.

 *   Troubleshooting: If no report file is generated, look at the black command console window for error messages that will help you fix the problem.
     If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then running the exe or py file from the command line.
 The window will not close and you'll be able to read any error messages.